 While working on my first book, Deceived, I hit the much-dreaded writer’s block at a very crucial time – right when my book needed revising.
 It felt like I hit the bottom of my creative well and I had to abandon my manuscript for almost 2 months.
 I was completely devastated and after a few fruitless weeksContinue reading “The Font Effect”

 Freewriting is a very important prewriting technique that not only helps you to get over your writer’s block, but also to tap into your sub-conscience mind and see what all ideas and stories are hiding there.
 Most of the times, we get stuck while writing a story, or an article, and simply don’t know whatContinue reading “Freewriting – Everything You Need To Know”

 In order to utilize the 3-Act Structure efficiently, there is a need for a systematic sequence of elements to be followed that carries the story forward.
 In the 3-Act Structure, each act has some particular story moves and by following these particular set of acts, you can rest easy that there will be no placeContinue reading “The 3-Act Structure: In Detail”

-Characterization is the most important aspect of writing a book.
-Whether it's a short story or a long one, you need characters, and that too strong ones.
+Characterisation is one of the most important aspects of writing a book.
+It is one of the 9 most important elements of Novel Writing.
+Whether you are working on a short story or a long-form fiction project, you need characters, and that too strong ones.
 They are the building blocks of your story because theyContinue reading “Character Profile Sheets”

 Every writer, whether they are big or small, experienced or newbie, published or unpublished, old or young, face the same fears and feel jittered before putting their work in front of the public (books, articles or any other content.)